 Carrying reflecting clothing in your car while driving in Switzerland is not necessary.
 However, it is mandatory in EU countries (should you drive beyond Switzerland).

 Contrary to other reports, it's not mandatory to carry a second pair of eyeglasses.
-But if it were marked in your drivers licence that you need glasses to be able to drive, and you forget, break or loose your glasses, you will not be allowed to continue the journey after a police control, and you will be reported to court.
+However, when it is marked in your drivers licence that you need glasses to be able to drive, and you forget, break or loose your glasses, you will not be allowed to continue the journey after a police control, and you will be reported to court.
 So, a second pair of glasses might come in handy.

 You only need to carry a fire extinguisher if it is mandatory for your car in your own country (see vehicle registration) or according to international regulations, for example, if you carry hazardous goods.
 All heavy motor vehicles such as transport trucks and buses are required to carry fire extinguishers.